Written by Sam and Kels Adventures.

 Pamukkale and Hierapolis have a long and important history that dates back to the 2nd century BC.
 According to the UNESCO World Heritage site, “this extraordinary landscape was a focus of interest for visitors to the nearby Hellenistic spa town of Hierapolis, established by the Attalid kings of Pergamon at the end of the 2nd century BC, at the site of an ancient cult.

 The famous white terraces found in Pamukkale are actually technically called travertine.
 Travertine is a form of limestone deposited around mineral springs, most especially around hot springs.
-The rapid precipitation of calcium carbonate causes the sediment to turn into the shapes and terraces we can see today.
+The rapid precipitation of calcium carbonate causes the sediment to form the shapes and terraces we see today.

 Essential Things To Know About Visiting Pamukkale

-• You cannot wear shoes when walking down the travertines!
+- You cannot wear shoes when walking down the travertines!
 You must be barefoot or wear socks!
-Take care when walking down the travertines as it is wet, rough, and very slippery
+Take care when walking down the travertines as they are wet, rough, and very slippery.

 Pros And Cons Of Visiting Pamukkale

 There is a lot to consider when deciding to visit Pamukkale’s Cotton Castle and the ancient city of Hierapolis.
-To help you decide, in this section, we break down the pros and cons of visiting and things you should consider before making your final decision. and following the pros and cons, you will find my detailed experience with visiting Pamukkale.
+To help you decide, in this section, we break down the pros and cons of staying and the things you should consider before making your final decision.
+Following the pros and cons, you will find my detailed experience visiting Pamukkale.

 Pros Of Visiting Pamukkale

-• Wow factor.
-The sights of the travertines and magnificence of the ancient city are strikingly beautiful.
+- Wow factor.
+The travertines and the magnificence of the ancient city are strikingly beautiful.
 Enough said.
-Pamukkale is a beautiful natural wonder, and being able to immerse yourself in history and the otherworldly sight of the white terraces makes it a pro to visit.
-There are few places in the world where you can see a sight like this
+Pamukkale is a stunning natural wonder, and being able to immerse yourself in history and the otherworldly sight of the white terraces makes it a pro to visit.
+There are a few places in the world where you can see a sight like this.

-• Easy to reach.
-Since Pamukkale is a highly visited tourist destination, it is easy and straightforward to get to no matter what mode of transportation you are looking to use.
-Although Pamukkale is a bit tucked away from other major tourist cities and destinations in Turkey, it is fairly easy to, especially if you are coming from the Southern Coast.
-You can see our post on how to rent a car in Turkey as a foreign tourist here
+- Easy to reach.
+Since Pamukkale is a highly visited tourist destination, it is easy to reach by any mode of transportation.
+Although Pamukkale is a bit tucked away from other major tourist cities and destinations in Turkey, it is pretty easy to get to, especially if you are coming from the Southern Coast.
+You can see our post on how to rent a car in Turkey as a foreign tourist here.

-• Family friendly.
+- Family friendly.
 Visiting Pamukkale is family-friendly.
-The park is huge, with well-paved paths, benches, picnic tables, and signs that share its history.
-We would definitely say visiting Pamukkale is family-friendly and a great place to bring kids who are fascinated by history or looking to splash around in the pools of the travertines
+The park is vast, with well-paved paths, benches, picnic tables, and signs that share its history.
+We would definitely say visiting Pamukkale is family-friendly and a great place to bring kids who are fascinated by history or looking to splash around in the travertine pools.

 Cons Of Visiting Pamukkale

-• Changed Travertines: The travertine terraces are not what they looked like ten years ago.
+- Changed Travertines: The travertine terraces no longer look like they did ten years ago.
 They have dried up and lost much of the magic you see in photos online.
 While they are still spectacular, it’s essential to manage your expectations and know what you are getting into

-• Not much else to see around.
+- Not much else to see around.
 The town of Pamukkale is small, with little else to do besides paid activities.
-There are opportunities to paraglide and go on hot air balloon rides, but there is not much else to see in the town of Pamukkale
+There are opportunities to paraglide and go on hot-air balloon rides, but there isn’t much else to see in Pamukkale.

-• Crowded.
+- Crowded.
 If you are not a fan of crowds, visiting Pamukkale may not be for you.
-With millions of tourists flocking to Pamukkale every year (especially during the summer high season), you will always be amongst the crowd.
-If you are a traveler who likes getting off the beaten path and exploring less visited destinations, Pamukkale might not be the best fit
+With over two million visitors in many years (especially during the summer high season), you’ll likely be among crowds.
+If you are a traveler who likes getting off the beaten path and exploring less-visited destinations, Pamukkale might not be the best fit.

 Our Experience Visiting Pamukkale